 The access rate for the LNG terminals is regulated.
-It is set in accordance with provisions that incorporate the same general principles as those applicable to the access rate for the transmission network, namely, the application of a rate of return to an asset base recognized by the CRE, called the regulated asset base, and consideration of annual amortizations and operating expenditures.
+It is set in accordance with provisions that incorporate the same general principles as those applicable to the access rate for the transmission network, namely, the application of a rate of return to an asset growth of LNG in France and in Europe, at the end of 2006, Gaz base recognized by the CRE, called the regulated asset base, and consideration of annual amortizations and operating expenditures.